Mental health is a big topic these days and fortunately one we can talk about openly.

 She splits her time between working at a digital agency, making spreadsheets for anything and everything as well as chasing after an energetic 3-year-old.

-A Street Cat Named Fred
+A Street Cat Named Fred talks about mental health

 Society is better educated.
 As technology advances, so does our knowledge.
 14 year old me way back in 1988 knew I was different from everyone else, I saw the world differently, and I felt more affected by anything that happened.